romunov/wolfexplorer/README.Rmd

 ---
+title: wolfexplorer
 output:
   html_document:
     keep_md: yes
 ---
-# wolfexplorer
 Explorer designed to visualize complex multi-year multi-specimen data.
-Attached data is a subset of data from wolf monitoring of wolves in Slovenia in season 2016/2017 ([summary in English](http://www.natura2000.si/uploads/tx_library/MonitoringVolk__summary.pdf])).
+Attached data is a subset of data from wolf monitoring of wolves in Slovenia in season 2016/2017 ([summary in English](http://www.natura2000.si/uploads/tx_library/MonitoringVolk__summary.pdf)).

 ### Limitations
 This viewer will require you shape your data to a somewhat specific, yet general enough, format.
 It can display only certain coordinate systems.
 Luckily WGS (EPSG: 4326) is one of them.
 Data in the application is not persistent, but this limitation is something we're thinking of relaxing in the future.